celery/celery/.github/ISSUE_TEMPLATE/Minor-Version-Release-Checklist.md

 ---
-name: Patch Version Release Checklist
+name: Minor Version Release Checklist
 about: About to release a new patch version?
 (Maintainers Only!)
 title: ''
 labels: ''